+- online

-- onlinecomputer-based format
+- · computer-based format

 - hybrid

 - interactive television video (ITV)

 Most distance education students at Victoria College will enroll in courses developed and taught by Victoria College faculty.
 However, Victoria College is a partner in Virtual College of Texas (VCT).
-For information about VCT, please see page 39.
-VCT is no longer available.
+For information about VCT, please see page 59.

 For more information about distance education courses, contact the Distance Education Office at (361) 485-6842 or via email to Distance_Ed@VictoriaCollege.edu.